Vector-relation configurations and plabic graphs: Structure of the space

 \section{Structure of the space $\mathcal{C}_G$}

 Let $G$ be a plabic graph with all of the conventions and notation of Section \ref{sec:plabic}.
 We have defined $\mathcal{C}_G$ as the set of vector-relation configurations on $G$ modulo gauge transformations at internal vertices and the action of $GL_k(\mathbb{C})$.
-In this section we consider the algebraic-geometric structure both of $\mathcal{C}_G$ and of the function $\Phi$ which by Theorem \ref{thm:main} maps it to the positroid variety $\Pi_G$.
+We now consider the algebraic-geometric structure both of $\mathcal{C}_G$ and of the function $\Phi: \mathcal{C}_G \to \Pi_{\mathcal{M}}$.
+We know $T_G \subseteq \Pi_{\mathcal{M}}$ is dense, and by Theorem \ref{thm:main} the difference of these sets is mapped to by $\mathcal{C}_G \setminus \mathcal{C}_G^{\circ}$.
+The main result of this Section is that $\mathcal{C}_G$ is a smooth algebraic variety.
+Unfortunately, the map $\Phi$ is not always surjective, but we will see that it does resolve singularities of the positroid variety in some cases.

 First, consider a configuration $\v \in \mathcal{C}_G$.
 We will describe explicitly a bijection between a neighborhood of $\v$ and an open subset of an affine variety.
 Since the boundary vectors $v_1,\ldots, v_n$ span $V$, there must be a basis $\{v_j : j \in I\}$ among them.
 Acting by $GL_k$ we can arrange for this to equal the standard basis in order.
 Next, each internal vector $v_w$ is nonzero so we can pick one of its nonzero entries and apply a gauge so that the entry equals $1$.
 Finally, by Lemma \ref{lem:determinant} we know that